Airport Transit System: Modernization and extension

 As part of a larger, $800 million project involving a new integrated transit center, the ATS began a modernization project in 2018.
 The expansion included replacing the existing 15-car fleet with 36 new Bombardier Innovia APM 256 vehicles, upgrading the previous infrastructure, and extending the line 2000 ft to the new Multi-Modal Facility on the east side of U.S. 12–45 (Mannheim Road).
 Previously, the line ended at Remote Parking.
 Remote Parking station still stands, but is disused and trains no longer stop there as the air passenger parking lot the station once served was converted to airport employee parking concurrent with the opening of the Multi-Modal Facility.
 The system closed in January 2019 for construction and testing of the planned modernization, with airport-funded shuttle buses running in public trafficways servicing the destinations previously serviced by the ATS.
 Originally, the ATS was to reopen by Fall of 2019, but this was delayed several times due in part to the COVID-19 pandemic, contract disputes, and reliability.
 The Chicago Department of Aviation reopened the system in November 2021 with a limited schedule.
 The system returned to 24 hour service in April 2022.

 Service

 The Airport Transit System operates 24 hours a day, 7 days a week.
-The system is free to users and connects O'Hare's terminals to parking lots, and the consolidated rental car facility.
+The system is free to users and connects O'Hare's terminals to parking lots, bus and train connections, and the consolidated rental car facility.

-The system is in a "pinched-loop" configuration, which allows more than one train to travel along a track at once while providing service in both directions.
+The system is in a two track configuration with multiple crossovers, which allows more than one train to travel along a track at once while providing service in both directions.
 The entire system uses platform screen doors, preventing people from leaving the platform, falling on the tracks or tampering with restricted areas.

 The system's 36 cars are joined into 3-car trains, with each train able to carry up to 147 passengers.